dgpt/llamautoma/README.md

 # Llamautoma

 AI-powered automation server using LangChain.js, LangGraph.js, and Ollama.
-This server is part of the coc-llama project, providing AI-assisted code generation and editing features through a streaming API.
+This server is part of the coc-llamautoma project, providing AI-assisted code generation and editing features through a streaming API.

 ## Features